-(1) For a flight to be conducted in accordance with the IFR, at least one destination alternate aerodrome shall be selected and specified in the flight plans unless-

-- (a) the duration of the flight from the departure aerodrome, or from the point of in-flight re-planning to the destination aerodrome is such that, taking into account all meteorological conditions and operational information relevant to the flight, at the estimated time of use, a reasonable certainty exists that- - (i) the approach and landing may be made under visual meteorological conditions; and - (ii) separate runways are usable at the estimated time of use of the destination aerodrome with at least one runway having an operational instrument approach procedure; or - (b) the aerodrome of intended landing is isolated and a standard instrument approach procedure is prescribed for the aerodrome of intended landing and a point of no return has been determined; and a flight is not continued past the point of no return unless available current meteorological information indicates that the following meteorological conditions will exist at the estimated time of use- - (i) a cloud base of at least 300 metres (1000 feet) above the minimum associated with the instrument approach procedure; and - (ii) visibility of at least 5.5 kilometres (3 NM) or of 4 kilometres (2 NM) more than the minimum associated with the instrument approach procedure.
+Flight in Known 16. each alternate aerodrome to be selected in compliance with regulation 17, and the current meteorological reports or a combination of current reports and forecasts indicate that the meteorological conditions will be, at the estimated time of use, at or above the aerodrome operating minima for that operation.
+(2)The State of Registry shall establish criteria to be used for the estimated time of use of an aerodrome including a margin of time.
+(1) A flight to be operated in known or expected icing conditions Icing Conditions shall not be commenced unless the aeroplane is certificated and equipped to cope with such conditions.
+(2) A flight to be planned or expected to operate in suspected or known ground icing conditions shall not take off unless the aeroplane has been inspected for icing and, if necessary, has been given appropriate de-icing/anti-icing treatment.
+(3) Accumulation of ice or other naturally occurring contaminants shall be removed so that the aeroplane is kept in an airworthy condition prior to take-off.
+Alternate aerodromes 17.
+(1) [Destination Alternate Aerodromes:] For a flight to be conducted in accordance with the instrument flight rules, at least one destination alternate aerodrome shall be selected and specified in the flight plans, unless: (a) the duration of the flight from the departure aerodrome, or from the point of in-flight re-planning to the destination aerodrome is such that, taking into account all meteorological conditions and operational information relevant to the flight, at the estimated time of use, a reasonable certainty exists that: (i) the approach and landing may be made under visual meteorological conditions; and (ii) separate runways are usable at the estimated time of use of the destination aerodrome with at least one runway having an operational instrument approach procedure; or (b) the aerodrome of intended landing is isolated and: (i) a standard instrument approach procedure is prescribed for the aerodrome of intended landing; (ii) a point of no return has been determined; and (iii) a flight is not continued past the point of no return unless available current meteorological information indicates that the following meteorological conditions will exist at the estimated time of use: